What is Candex?

-Can you explain in detail how payments work on Candex?
+How do payments work on Candex?

-How big is the Candex service charge?
+How much does Candex charge?

 How do the taxes work on payments?

-What if the payment is late?
+What if a payment is late?